IanHutchinsonResolves/IanHutchinsonResolves/README.md

 # Hi there, I'm Ian Hutchinson 👋

-I'm an accomplished **SaaS Technical Support Specialist** with over 10 years of remote experience in the EdTech sector.
-I thrive on resolving complex technical challenges and improving support operations, bridging the gap between customers, support teams, and engineering.
-My background is rooted in fostering a customer-centric culture and driving efficiency, demonstrated by a **50% reduction in average response times** in a previous role.
+I am an accomplished SaaS Technical Support Specialist with over 10 years of remote experience in the EdTech sector, delivering exceptional B2B and B2C support for platforms like LinkedIn Learning.
+I excel at resolving complex technical issues through strong troubleshooting and cross-functional collaboration with Engineering and Product teams.

+As a proven leader in process improvement and training, I have successfully reduced average response times by 50% while mentoring junior support staff to foster a customer-centric culture and drive long-term loyalty.

 ---